abrasumente999/plantly-fe/README.md

 Welcome to Plantly, your new houseplant companion app!

-Designed to help you keep track of the plants that you own, their watering schedules, and discover new plants.
+Designed to help you keep track of the plants that you own, monitor their watering schedules and discover new plants using our encyclopedia and plant identifier.